zveda/cash-rip/README.md

 merchant who then sticky-tapes the two halves together and can spend the money.
 A similar interaction is achieved via multi-signature addresses and Bitcoin Cash payments.

+This plugin is licensed under the MIT open source license.

+## Write The Developer ##

+If you wish to contace me -- my email address is:

+  zveda "at" protonmail "dot" com

+## About Electron Cash Plugins ##

+Electron Cash plugins have almost complete control over any wallets that are open.

+As such, only run plugins you obtain from official sources and from developers that you trust.

 # Installation

 Drag and drop cashRip.zip into Tools->Installed_Plugins manager in Electron Cash version 3.3.1 and above.